cracked-machine/STM32MP1_TestBoard_RevB/README.md

 A development board for the STM32MP1 Application Microprocessor with *all MPU pins routed through to 2.54mm headers.* No exotic proprietary connectors needed!

+#### Power Supply

-The power supply is scheme is fairly complicated.
-I tried a discrete scheme using a single LDO for the 3.3V rail, a buck regulator for the 1.35V rail and a load switch to detect the 1.8V rail from the MPU and power the VDD3V3_USBFS and VDD3V3_USBHS internal regulator on the MPU.
-You need to pick a transistor that will fully switch on at only 1.8V.
-After having some issues I played it safe with the [SIP3250](https://www.mouser.co.uk/datasheet/2/427/sip32508-1763863.pdf) load switch, which turns on as low as 1.2V according to the datasheet
+The power supply requirements for microprocessors are always complicated.
+I decided to use a discrete power supply scheme using a single LDO for the main 3.3V rail, a buck regulator for the DDR 1.35V rail and a load switch to detect the USB 1.8V rail.
+The latter comes from an internal regulator ands powers the VDD3V3_USBFS and VDD3V3_USBHS.
+This needs to be enabled only after the 1.8V rail comes up, so this needs to be enabled using a MOSFET.
+However, you need to pick a transistor that will fully switch on for 1.8V Vgs.
+After having some issues I played it safe with a load switch: the [SIP3250](https://www.mouser.co.uk/datasheet/2/427/sip32508-1763863.pdf), which turns on as low as 1.2V...according to the datasheet

 ![](STM32MP1_TestBoard_RevB/doc/datasheets/PWR/SIP3250_2.png)

 The characteristics seem to back this up until you get to the Fig.10.
-Still this is more than enough to use with 1.8V.
+Perhaps not quite as good as 1.2Vgs but even at 1.5Vgs, this is more than good enough for these requirements.
 |![](STM32MP1_TestBoard_RevB/doc/datasheets/PWR/SIP3250_1.png)|![](STM32MP1_TestBoard_RevB/doc/datasheets/PWR/SIP3250_3.png)|
 |:---:|:---:|

-In future revisions I may use a single PMIC.
+Whether this is too much hassle when you can use a single PMIC is debatable.
+The sheer number of passive components needed to support a PMIC is eye-watering.

+The table below lists the power supply scheme on this board:

 |Power Supply Rail|MPU Pin Name|MPU Pin #|Comment|
 |:---:|:---|:---|:---:|